interrogator/corpkit/doc_edit.md

 If merging either subcorpora or entries, you may want to provide a new name for the merged item.
 If you leave this field blank, the first few entry names are joined together with slashes as the new name.

-Merging entries is a powerful way to do thematic categorisation: you could merge the names of illnesses as `'Illnesses'`, and the names of treatments as `Treatments`.
+Merging entries is a powerful way to do thematic categorisation: you could merge the names of illnesses as `Illnesses`, and the names of treatments as `Treatments`.
 You could then edit the edited results, keeping only those two.

 ## Replacing names